Q: What is a Nurse Anesthetist?

 A: A minimum of two years in a critical care setting that provides experience with critically ill and unstable patients, invasive hemodynamic monitoring, ventilatory care and pharmacologic management is required for admission.
 Preferred areas include SICU (Surgical Intensive Care), MICU (Medical Intensive Care), CVICU (Cardiovascular Intensive Care) and Neurosurgical ICU.
 PICU (Pediatric Intensive Care Unit) from a Children's Hospital is also acceptable.
 We do not accept OR (operating room), PACU (Post Anesthesia Care Unit), NICU (Neonatal Intensive Care), Cardiac Step-down, Telemetry, Emergency Room, or other specialty areas of nursing practice.

-Q: Do I need to have Bachelor of Science in Nursing?
+Q: Do I need to have a Bachelor of Science in Nursing?

 A: A bachelor's or master’s degree in nursing is required for admission into the DNP program.